tylerobara/BrickTracker/README.md

 - Database is stored in `app.db` (SQLite)
 - LEGO data is cached in CSV files from Rebrickable
 - Images are downloaded from Rebrickable when entering a set and then stored locally.
+- The code is AS-IS!
+I am not a professional programmer and this has been a hobby projects for a long time.
+Don't expect anything neat!

 ## Screenshots